srggroup/zf2nocaptcha/README.md

 	)
 )
 ```
-* Integrate it into the form like the standard zend recaptcha element
+* Integrate it into the form like the standard laminas recaptcha element
 ```
 $adapter = new \NoCaptcha\NoCaptchaAdapter($siteKey, $secreteKey);
 ```